Simplifying skills intelligence platforms - introducing the breadth vs depth concept for your Assessment and Interview Intelligence needs

 Skills intelligence platforms can use 1 of 2 ways to organise demand-side skills data and create taxonomies.

-1. Inference.
+- Inference.
 Platforms using inference to understand skills demand scrape massive amounts of internal and external skills data from sources such as CVs and job descriptions.
-They then use machine learning to determine the ontological relationships between skills and skills groups.
+They then use AI and machine learning to determine the ontological relationships between skills and skills groups, creating foundations for Assessment tools.

-2. Design.
+- Design.
 This approach uses input from company stakeholders (such as hiring managers and recruiting teams) to create a taxonomy that defines skills and maps them to roles and organisations.
+This method often underpins more sophisticated Interview Intelligence solutions by incorporating human expertise with Skills Science methodologies.

 How they source skills supply data